The coronavirus (COVID-19) pandemic is having a profound impact across the UK. In response to the pandemic, the COVID-19 Infection Survey measures:

 More information about swab and blood sample procedure and analysis can be found in the study protocol.Back to table of contents

 Understanding false-positives and false-negative results

-The estimates provided in Section 2 of the Coronavirus (COVID-19) Infection Survey pilot bulletin are for the percentage of the private-residential population testing positive for the coronavirus (COVID-19), otherwise known as the positivity rate.
+The estimates provided in the Coronavirus (COVID-19) Infection Survey bulletin are for the percentage of the private-residential population testing positive for the coronavirus (COVID-19), otherwise known as the positivity rate.
 We do not report the prevalence rate.
 To calculate the prevalence rate, we would need an accurate understanding of the swab test's sensitivity (true-positive rate) and specificity (true-negative rate).

 Our study involves participants self-swabbing under the supervision of a study healthcare worker.
 It is possible that some participants may take the swab incorrectly, which could lead to more false-negative results.
 However, research suggests that self-swabbing under supervision is likely to be as accurate as swabs collected directly by healthcare workers.

 Test specificity measures how often the test correctly identifies those who do not have the virus, so a test with high specificity will not have many false-positive results.

 We know the specificity of our test must be very close to 100% as the low number of positive tests in our study over the summer of 2020 means that specificity would be very high even if all positives were false.
 For example, in the six-week period from 31 July to 10 September 2020, 159 of the 208,730 total samples tested positive.
 Even if all these positives were false, specificity would still be 99.92%.

 We know that the virus was still circulating at this time, so it is extremely unlikely that all these positives are false.
 However, it is important to consider whether many of the small number of positive tests we do have might be false.
 There are two main reasons we do not think that is the case.